neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 Be careful about using this as it is fragile: it is intended for splitting trains like the Lake Shore Limited, or "designed" connecting services such as Lincoln Service / Missouri River Runner at St Louis.
-This will give a complex stacked cell for "train name".  *** needs testing You will want to do some manual cells (see below).
+This will give a complex stacked cell for "train name".
+You will want to do some manual cells (see below).